disk91/WioLoRaWANFieldTester/doc/SETUP.md

 Once you have your WioTerminal and your FieldTester add-on board, you need to proceed the following steps to be ready to use it:

-== If you are using a Seeed bundle, it is already setup, you don't need to do anything more ==
+`If you are using a Seeed bundle, it is already setup, you don't need to do anything more`

 ## Install Firmware on the WioTerminal